vajahath/mocha-insights-reporter/README.md

 > This package is in Beta, but I invite you to give this a try and [submit your ideas](https://github.com/vajahath/mocha-insights-reporter/issues).

+> currently it expected to support only higher versions of node.
+(6.4 or greater)

 ![](./media/mocha-insights.png)